jyn514/jyn514.github.io/content/pre-commit-hooks-are-fundamentally-broken.md

 And don't write `pre-commit` hooks!

 [^1]: For more info about the difference, and a full list of possible hooks, see [`man 5 githooks`](https://git-scm.com/docs/githooks).

+[^2]: By default this doesn't happen when running bare `rebase`, but the second you add `--interactive`, nearly anything you do runs a hook.
+Hooks will also run when you attempt to resolve merge conflicts.